mapio/kiss/README.md

     ./kiss plain.txt password > cipher.html

+In order to not save the password in the history, you can use the option '-p' which prompts for a password

+    ./kiss plain.txt -p > cipher.html
+	Password: ********

 If you now open `cipher.html` in a (modern) web browser and type `password` in the form field, you'll get back your `plain.txt` file (in a `pre` element).

 If you want to decrypt it you can use the `unkiss` command.